debugkei/LifeSim/README.md

 I only used vs2022 on this, so just opening the solution is enough.
 Visual studio will do the job.

-# Whats the thing with those random files?
+# Whats the thing with those errors and files?
-Those files are temporarly there because I'm remaking (revamping) the whole thing.
+Those errors and files are temporarly there because I'm remaking (revamping) the whole thing.

 # Vendors/Dependencies
 I used: